LuisKay/Spec_ResNet/README.md

 # Spec_ResNet
-    Spectrogram is selected as preprocessing feature of audio samples and a feature representation method based on deep residual network (Spec-ResNet) is implemented here to detect audio steganography based on AAC(Advanced Audio Coding).
+    Spectrogram is selected as preprocessing feature of audio samples and a feature representation method based on deep residual network (Spec-ResNet) is implemented here to detect audio steganographybased on AAC(Advanced Audio Coding).

     First of all, we analysed existing audio steganography based on AAC.
 Although the embedding domain is different, the final impact of existing schemes are the change of the MDCT coefficients of the encoded audio signals in different frequency range.
-Spectrogram, a basic visual representation of the spectrum of frequencies of audio signals which can show the energy amplitude information of different frequency bands changing over time is chosen as analysis object of ResNet to get 40-dimension classification featureto decide whether or not a piece of audio contains secret message.
+Spectrogram, a basic visual representation of the spectrum of frequencies of audio signals which can show the energy amplitude information of different frequency bands changing over time is chosen as analysis object of ResNet to get 40-dimension classification feature to decide whether or not a piece of audio contains secret message.

     Still, this is a work on progress, we will update it lately.